jnlongnecker/theQudzoo/src/content/adviceArticles/novice/ui.md

 We'll go over the information from top to bottom.
 First, we have the image of our character at the top left and their name.
 Take this moment to find the corresponding icon on the game screen below; this is where our character stands relative to everything else.
 The name is purely for flavor, you will give it out to many creatures on your journey and they will refer to you as such.

 Moving to the right, the next piece of information is our temperature `T:25°`.
 This is the ambient temperature in Celsius as felt by our character, and is normally always exactly 25 degrees.
-If it is lower or higher, something is heating your up or cooling you down.
+If it is lower or higher, something is heating you up or cooling you down.
 Generally speaking, this will only happen because some creature is lighting you on fire or freezing you with some ability but there is a dungeon that gets very cold (Bethesda Susa).
 Typically, you can ignore this as it won't change but if you notice you are on fire, frozen, or moving slower than you expect then check your temperature to see how bad it is.

 Next, we have <span class="attribute willpower">Sated Quenched</span>.
 This is actually 2 different pieces of information: how hungry you are and how thirsty you are.
 Caves of Qud has both mechanics, but luckily managing them isn't quite as tedious as many survival games are.
 For hunger, there are 3 levels: `Sated` > `Hungry` > `Famished!`.

 > If you have Photosynthetic Skin, the `Famished!` level is replaced by `Wilted!`.
 They're the same, just have different names for flavor.

 If you're `Sated`, you don't need to eat.
 You can still eat up to 2 more times if you're `Sated`, but after that you'll have to wait until you're `Hungry` in order to eat again.
 Unless you are Carnivorous, you cannot eat corpses unless you're `Famished!`.
 If you're `Hungry`, nothing changes but you can eat again.
-If you're `Famished!`, then you now have a 10 point debuff to your Quickness, which means (roughly) that every 10 turns, you lose a turn.
+If you're `Famished!`, then you now have a 10 point debuff to your quickness, which means (roughly) that every 10 turns, you lose a turn.

-> Note that nothing happens when `Famished!` except for the Quickness debuff.
+> Note that nothing happens when `Famished!` except for the quickness debuff.
 You are under no time pressure to eat; nothing else will happen to you.

 All you need to do is make a campfire using the Make Camp skill and use that to cook.
 Many campfires already exist in the world as well as ovens, so you may alternatively use those to cook.
 You'll get a popup telling you that you're `Famished!`, so don't worry about this mechanic too much.
 Eat when you need to.
 There are skills you can get to make more use out of the eating mechanic; with the skills meals now become temporary buffs as basically a sort of potion mechanic.